 Step 7.
 Pay for public records search

 You can also turn to websites that gather publicly available information and combine the findings into a useful report.
 Simply search for the person by name and narrow down the results by location.
 You’ll usually have to pay for the services or for the full set of information, but it can save you a lot of time and effort.
 Check out reviews of the service before paying for it, Levin suggests.
-Some services provide the person’s known social media accounts for free.

 The bottom line